fonta-rh/two-node-toolbox-tnf/deploy/tna-ipi-baremetalds-virt/README.md

 This is the machine where you run the deployment scripts, all that's needed is ansible.

 - Make sure you have the ansible-playbook command installed.
+- If you're missing the containers.podman collection, you can install it via: ansible-galaxy collection install containers.podman

 ### Remote Machine Requirements: